aframevr/aframe-presentation-kit/README.md

 Modify the **CONTENT.md** file to edit content.
 Slides are written in Markdown and separated by six hyphens `------`.
 You can also add vertical slides by separating with three hyphens `---`.
 The slides are grouped, using vertical slides to drill down or build on general points.
+You can add speaker notes by putting content under `<!-- Speaker Notes -->` on each slide.

 The first place to start would be to update the author, date, and location in the title slide.